ErpNetDocs/dev/domain-api/samples/step-by-step/basic-acquire-access-token.md

   - grant_type - the way your app will get an access token.
   - scope - what's needed to access.

+> [!NOTE]
+> With the client_credentials flow (i.e., @@erpnet service application), the scope argument can be omitted.
+Then your access token will contain all scopes, defined in the trusted application.

 If everything is correct, you'll receive a similar response:

 ```json